webpack/webpack.js.org/content/development/plugin-patterns.md

 ### Monitoring the watch graph

-While running Webpack middleware, each compilation includes a `fileDependencies` array (what files are being watched) and a `fileTimestamps` hash that maps watched file paths to a timestamp.
+While running webpack middleware, each compilation includes a `fileDependencies` array (what files are being watched) and a `fileTimestamps` hash that maps watched file paths to a timestamp.
 These are extremely useful for detecting what files have changed within the compilation:

 ```javascript
 function MyPlugin() {